How to Run a Box Fan without Electricity? (6 Great Ways)

 Video | R0V3R83

-Then, heat them and adhere them together using a soldering machine.
-Use the black (negative) wires in the same way.
+Optionally, heat the joints and adhere them together using a soldering iron.
+Do the same to the black (negative) wires.

 Finally, connect the snap connector to the 9-volt battery.
-You currently have a battery-operated fan that operates up until the battery dies.
+You now have a battery-operated box fan that will operate until the battery’s charge is depleted.

 You’ll need the following supplies: